darkyzhou/seele/README.en.md

 ## Observability

-Seele provides good observability based on [OpenTelemetry](https://opentelemetry.io/), making it easy for maintainers to understand the current load of the evaluation system and set up related alerts.
+Seele provides good observability based on [OpenTelemetry](https://opentelemetry.io/), making it easy for maintainers to understand the current load of the judge system and set up related alerts.
 It mainly provides Tracing and Metrics indicators.
-Tracing can track the execution process of each input evaluation task in various components of the evaluation system.
-Metrics can provide information on the load of the evaluation system and the speed of processing requests.
+Tracing can track the execution process of each input judge task in various components of the judge system.
+Metrics can provide information on the load of the judge system and the speed of processing requests.

 The following image shows an example of monitoring Metrics indicators using [Grafana](https://grafana.com/).

 ![Grafana Sample Panel](docs/public/grafana.png)

-The following image shows Tracing data for an evaluation task collected and displayed by [Tempo](https://grafana.com/oss/tempo/).
+The following image shows Tracing data for a judge task collected and displayed by [Tempo](https://grafana.com/oss/tempo/).

 ![Sample Tracing Data](docs/public/tempo.png)

 ## Security

-Seele's sandbox is based on container technology provided by the Linux kernel, including [Control Group v2](https://www.kernel.org/doc/html/latest/admin-guide/cgroup-v2.html) and [Namespaces](https://www.kernel.org/doc/html/latest/admin-guide/namespaces/index.html) technology.
-It also uses [Rootless Containers](https://rootlesscontaine.rs/) technology, so it does **not** require `root` privileges.
-Compared to many sandboxes based on `ptrace` technology, it has better security, scalability, and does not significantly impact program execution efficiency.
-Compared to many sandboxes based on `seccomp` technology, it has better flexibility and does not require system call whitelists for each evaluation scenario.
+Seele's sandbox is based on container technology provided by the Linux kernel, including [Control Group v2](https://www.kernel.org/doc/html/latest/admin-guide/cgroup-v2.html) and [Namespaces](https://www.kernel.org/doc/html/latest/admin-guide/namespaces/index.html).
+It also uses [Rootless Containers](https://rootlesscontaine.rs/), so it does **not** require `root` privileges.
+Compared to many sandboxes based on `ptrace`, it has better security, scalability, and does not significantly impact program execution efficiency.
+Compared to many sandboxes based on `seccomp`, it has better flexibility and does not require system call whitelists for each judge scenario.

 The underlying sandbox is based on the famous container runtime [runc](https://github.com/opencontainers/runc/), allowing the sandbox to continuously provide fixes for security vulnerabilities appearing in the Linux kernel alongside updates, ensuring the correctness of container technology usage.
-We have prepared dozens of test cases for Seele's sandbox integration test, coming from [Qingdao University's evaluation system](https://github.com/QingdaoU/Judger), [Vijos](https://github.com/vijos/malicious-code), and [Matrix course system](https://matrix.sysu.edu.cn/about), covering malicious behaviors such as consuming computing resources and outputting large amounts of data.
+We have prepared dozens of test cases for Seele's sandbox integration test, coming from [Qingdao University's judge system](https://github.com/QingdaoU/Judger), [Vijos](https://github.com/vijos/malicious-code), and [Matrix course system](https://matrix.sysu.edu.cn/about), covering malicious behaviors such as consuming computing resources and outputting large amounts of data.
 The results show that the sandbox can pass these test cases and protect system security.

 ## Missing Features

-Seele is a relatively pure evaluation system with only one function: to receive externally submitted evaluation tasks, execute them, and return evaluation reports.
-It **does not have** other features that many other evaluation systems often possess, such as user management, course management, competition features, leaderboards, and web management frontends.
+Seele is a relatively pure judge system with only one function: to receive externally submitted judge tasks, execute them, and return judge reports.
+It **does not have** other features that many other judge systems often possess, such as user management, course management, competition features, leaderboards, and web management frontends.

-Seele does not have the ability to save evaluation tasks.
-When the system is shut down or crashes during the evaluation task execution, it will not re-execute the evaluation tasks.
-Therefore, users need to maintain their own mechanism for saving and tracking submitted evaluation tasks.
+Seele does not have the ability to save judge tasks.
+When the system is shut down or crashes during the judge task execution, it will not re-execute the judge tasks.
+Therefore, users need to maintain their own mechanism for saving and tracking submitted judge tasks.

 ## Online Documentation